Sexual Harassment Facts

 Sexual harassment comes in many forms, but regardless of the form it takes, is a stressful and traumatizing experience for an individual and can be a severe detriment to an employee's work life.
 Sexual harassment is not always blatant or obvious, but can sometimes be subtle or build up over time as a pattern of conduct or comments.

 Generally, offensive sexual language, unwanted sexual approaches, plus other physical and verbal actions of a sexual nature may all constitute sexual harassment under certain circumstances.
-Specifically, if accepting or rejecting such behavior has a positive or a negative effect on the victim's employment, or if the offensive behavior creates what is known as a "hostile work environment", a sexual harassment claim may be viable.
+Specifically, if accepting or rejecting such behavior has a positive or a negative effect on the victim's employment, or if the offensive behavior creates what is known as a "hostile work environment."

-- a boss, supervisor, co-worker, contractor, and even a non-employee can be harasser
+- A boss, supervisor, co-worker, contractor, and even a non-employee can be a harasser

-- the harassing conduct should not be encouraged or welcomed
+- Harassing conduct should not be encouraged or welcomed

-- gender isn't relevant when it comes to sexual harassment -- this goes for both harasser and the victim (further, same sex harassment exists)
+- Gender isn't relevant when it comes to sexual harassment — this goes for both the harasser and the victim

 When faced with harassment of any sort in the workplace, a good place to start is often at the source.
 Inform the harassing individual in a polite, but clear, fashion that their offending conduct is unwelcome and should stop immediately.
 This alone can sometimes be enough to put a quick stop to workplace harassment.
 Many harassers may simply not recognize that their conduct is both offensive and unwelcome, and being informed of that fact can put an end to the behavior.